 Home (project) Studios

-A home recording project has the ability of sucking the life out of a song.
-Recording one track at a time and then redoing the tracks over and over, hoping for perfection often produces a soulless, self indulgent product that people don’t respond well to.
+A home recording project has the ability to suck the life out of a song.
+Recording one track at a time and then redoing the tracks over and over, hoping for perfection often produces a soulless, self-indulgent product that people don’t respond well to.
 The absence of a producer and/or engineer in the room who is monitoring the performance can lead even the most seasoned recording artist into oblivion.
-The artist often deletes great performances because s/he loose all sense of objectivity.
-This is probability the biggest problem with the “I can record as much as I like as long as I like” studio setting.
-Also, in most of these cases there is no engineer present so the recording quality can suffers as a result.
+The artist often deletes great performances because s/he loses all sense of objectivity.
+This is probably the biggest problem with the “I can record as much as I like as long as I like” studio setting.
+Also, in most of these cases there is no engineer present so the recording quality can suffer as a result.
 Before indulging in months of recording at home by yourself, hire an experienced engineer to help you set up your studio.
-S/he can show you how to best use the gear you have as well as suggesting a few pieces that could make a huge difference in the quality of the recording.
+S/he can show you how to best use the gear you have as well as suggest a few pieces that could make a huge difference in the quality of the recording.
 Look at it like this: would you hire a drummer to play an important gig who has never played a gig before?
 Of course not.
-The craft of great record making is learned through years of experience and problem solving.
+The craft of great record-making is learned through years of experience and problem-solving.

 The fee for engineering is based on many factors such as time, location, and what level of co-production is required.
 As a rule, I work ten-hour days, six days a week until the project is completed.
 I can typically provide you with a quote on my engineering fee after hearing any previously recorded material and answering some questions.

 Every project is different and there is only so much I can write about.
 If you would like me to explore your project further, please email me your answers to the questions in the “Project Questionnaire” (below).
 This will give me a good understanding of what is required before we talk in person.